ouspg/PrivacyAndSocialEngineering/5.Social_engineering_I/README.md

 Phishing as a term is originating from the context of email messages [^12].
 Email technology was new back then, and it enabled efficiently "fish" sensitive information from unsuspicious users.

+It was not designed to take spamming into account, and as result, there are many attempted "fixes", such as DMARC, DKIM and SPF since then to reduce spamming.

+Internet Service Providers (ISPs), cloud providers and VPNs often also block outgoing TCP port `25` these days to prevent email spamming.
+The port is used to relay messages from server to server.
+As a result, it is increasingly difficult to send an email directly from your own computer these days.

 Let's have a look into the following ChatGPT-generated [^13] phishing message which has been sent via email.